How to Stay Cool While Wearing a Mask This Summer

 August 2021 update: As the coronavirus situation continues to change, masks continue to be an important tool to prevent the spread of COVID-19.
 Recently, recommendations have changed so that both vaccinated and unvaccinated people are advised to wear a face mask when indoors or in crowded outdoor settings.
 Visit the CDC's page for Families with Vaccinated and Unvaccinated Members to see the most up-to-date information on the best practices to protect yourself and your family.

 Though many of us have had time to somewhat adjust to wearing a mask, it can be a different animal in the August heat.
 Breathing helps your body regulate your temperature in the heat, so when a mask traps that heat near your face it can get uncomfortable.
 It can be even more annoying when the weather is humid, which we can expect in the Texas summer.

 Fortunately there are some ways to mitigate the heat while you mask up this summer.

 Get the right mask

-Picking a mask that's comfortable to wear is important - you don't want to be tempted to touch or adjust it while you're wearing it.
+Picking a mask that's comfortable to wear is important - you don't want to be tempted to touch or adjust it too much while you're wearing it.
 The material your mask is made of can make a difference in dissipating heat.
-Masks made of cotton are the most breathable and comfortable.
+Masks made of cotton tend to be the most breathable and comfortable.
 Surgical masks are a good choice if you struggle with fabric options.